-Good card magic tricks rely on magic skill, specific moves, also known as "sleight of hand."
-These card magic skills consist of techniques such as cuts, shuffles, flourishes, controls, forces and more.
-Here, you'll find fundamental card sleight of hand techniques to get you started on your road to learning and performing card magic tricks.
+Effective card magic tricks rely on specific maneuvers, also known as "sleight of hand" that help create illusions for the audience.
+These card magic skills consist of techniques such as cuts, shuffles, flourishes, controls, forces, and more.
+Learning these fundamental card sleight of hand moves will get you the necessary foundation for mastering and performing card magic tricks.

 01 of 07